 I'm a huge stickler for excellent customer service.
 I know a lot of people can say that, but I do my best to live that out.

 Our dream as a family is to own a summer camp and retreat center with a farm!

 one last thing...

 Everybody has a why.
 Some people never figure theirs out, but I'm grateful and honored to say I've literally pinned mine down to the ground and I'm determined not to let it go.
+My why is story and the legacy that that story leaves.
 I live an amazing story.
-I get to do life with the most incredible man, laugh and cry and get annoyed at and with the most wonderful kids, homeschool them, mentor young women, photograph at my church, run an airbnb behind our home, photograph people's most monumental life events, spend summers in our pool, cook and bake for family and friends, throw killer parties....the list goes on.
+I get to do life with the most incredible man, laugh and cry and love the most wonderful kids, photograph people's most monumental life events, worship an amazing God, cook and bake for family and friends, throw killer parties....the list goes on.
 I LOVE my story - and I'm inviting you into it...as I hope, you'll invite me into yours.
-That's my why....story.
+That's my why....story and legacy.
 It's powerful and magnetic and inspirational, and it drives all of life.
-Story is everything...to me, and to all of us.

 A few of my favorite quotes I've found on the internet...

 "If you want me to stop listening to Christmas music in November all you have to do is ask so I can say no"

 "Nobody talks about Jesus' miracle of having 12 close friends in his 30's"

 "Went to Chick-fil-a and my total came to $6.66 so the cashier changed it to $6.26 and gave me the drink for free.
 The devil works hard but Chick-fil-a works harder."